Who is responsible for data protection and data security?

 - Any debit or credit card information, bank account details including sort code and account number, and any payment history;

 - Direct mailer lists and marketing opt-ins; and

 Types of personal data collected via use of the website (“Cookies”)

 The information we collect in this way is used for internal review and improvement purposes, for example to improve and/or customise the content, and/or layout of our websites for our users or each individual user.
 This information is not shared with other organisations for commercial purposes.

 Types of personal data collected from other sources

-We collect the following data about end users of the ECO App and OSS device:
+We collect the following data about end users from their VSAT terminal and store them in our OSS device:

-- Name, title, address, telephone numbers, email address, country of residence, user name, password;
+- Name, title, address, telephone numbers, email address, country of residence;

 - MAC address, international mobile equipment identities (IMEI);